serverlesspub/serverless-chatbots-workshop/preparation/FB-setup.md

 ![Create Facebook page](../assets/figure-b.1.png)

 You can choose any category, we picked "Cause or Community" because it requires minimal configuration.
 When you click on "Cause or Community" tile, Facebook will ask you for the name of your page.
-Name your page "Spaceman", like we did in next figure, and click to Get Started button.
+Name your page "Starman", like we did in next figure, and click to Get Started button.

 ![Select page category and name your page](../assets/figure-b.2.png)